mostrovski/myreads/README.md

 Building the search page turned out to be a little bit tricky, mainly because of the API response from the search endpoint:
-- it not always returned an array of books;
+- it did not always return an array of books;
 - the book object was slightly different from the one on the main page.

 Noticing that books in search results were at least missing the `shelf` attribute,